xwen24/AV_Test/README.md

 install.packages(c("<package_1>", "<package_2>"))

 ### Typical Install Time
-* **Estimated Time:** Approximately <e.g., 5-10 minutes> on a "normal" desktop computer (dependent on internet speed for downloading packages).
+* **Estimated Time:** Approximately 10 minutes on a "normal" desktop computer (dependent on internet speed for downloading packages).

 ---

 ## 3. Demo

-We provide a small simulated/real dataset in the /demo_data folder to test the pipeline.
+We provide a small real dataset in the /demo_data folder to test the pipeline.

 ### Instructions to Run on Demo Data
 1. Run the Python processing step: